akeneo/pim-community-dev/UPGRADE-1.6.md

         }
         ```

-        Especially you store your product in Mongo, don't forget to add `doctrine/mongodb-odm-bundle`:
+        Especially if you store your product in Mongo, don't forget to add `doctrine/mongodb-odm-bundle`:

         ```
         "require": {